 Every child has the right to attend school every day.
 Frequent and unnecessary absence has a detrimental effect on children's academic education and social and emotional development.
 The expected level of attendance nationally is 97% and above.
+Our schools target is to exceed this.
 Attendance levels that fall below 95% are considered to be a cause for concern and will be referred to the Education Welfare Service for investigation.

-Everyone associated with our federation has the responsibility to ensure that our children attend school regularly.
-The Federation Attendance Officer will monitor registers across both sites every day and may visit the homes of those children who are absent without explanation.
-The Education Welfare Office will monitor the attendance of children.
+Everyone associated with our school has the responsibility to ensure that our children attend school regularly.
+We operate a First Response System where we will telephone you if we are not informed of the reasons your child is absent.
+School admin staff and SLT will monitor registers every day and may visit the homes of those children who are absent without explanation.
 Those whose attendance falls below 90% are considered to be persistent absentees and may be subject to a penalty notice.